To be considered for admission, submit the following:

 - Apply to Eastern University.

 Eastern University’s free online application is designed to be completed in 20-30 minutes.

-- Submit official or unofficial High school transcript or official GED.
+- Submit High School transcript or official GED.

-Contact your school’s guidance office to submit an official copy of your high school transcript.
-You may be able to access your unofficial transcript through your school’s student portal.
+Contact your school’s guidance office to submit a copy of your high school transcript.
 Please note, admission is based on your unweighted 4.0 GPA.
 (Note: While unofficial high school transcripts may be used to render an admissions decision, all students must submit an official high school transcript before beginning classes.)